• Home

 Behavioral Goals

 While in our care only positive encouragement is enforced.
-Children will NOT be subject to spanking, hitting, kicking, restraint, or to, verbal, emotional, or physical punishment.
-We believe the most effective ways of enforcing positive behaviors are: Praise, Respect, Re-Direction, and Positive Re-Enforcement.
+Children will NOT be subject to spanking, hitting, kicking, restraint, or to verbal, emotional, or physical punishment.
+We believe the most effective ways of enforcing positive behaviors are: Praise, Respect, Re-Direction, and Positive Reinforcement.
 We also have a tough love approach.
 We do not allow children to cry their way out of a situation.
 All children are held responsible for their actions and we deal with each particular situation based on the specifics of that scenario.
 We don’t play “REF”; we use strategies to engage children in their own problem solving.
 During conflict it is important for children to feel respected, secure, loved, important and special.
 They need to know we are always available to listen and help, not to judge.

 Our goal is to coach the children so they can negotiate compromise, brainstorm and work it out together.
 We will do so by modeling the behaviors we want to see from the children.
 We also establish clear and consistent rules which are often set by the children as promises to each other.
 We will always explain the reason for the rules and offer alternatives when possible.
 For example: a child is suddenly compelled to pick and pull at things on the wall or remove labels from containers.
 We will offer a center with tape, scissors, staples, etc. to allow them to experiment in a positive, controlled manner.

 In general, there is most likely a simple reason for negative behavior.
 On occasion, it is simply because a child is hungry, tired or even sick.
-We will always eliminate these as a possibility before and discipline is implemented.
+We will always eliminate these as a possibility before any discipline is implemented.
 Once the cause is determined it will be addressed accordingly.

 We often use “time outs” as a reflection time when we have to remind a child of the rules too many times.
 We do not like the phrase but will often suggest taking some time to calm down.
 The child will return to the activity when THEY feel they are ready.

 In the event that a child seems unhappy or continues to display negative behaviors, a meeting will be set with the director and parents.
 It is important that the child not be present for this meeting.
 At this time, all concerns will be discussed.
-The purpose is to open the lines of communication and come up with a mutually agree upon behavior plan.
+The purpose is to open the lines of communication and come up with a mutually agreed upon behavior plan.
 At this time, referrals may be made to outside resources depending on the situation.
 All referrals, follow-ups and outcomes will be documented.
 All conclusions will be put in writing and agreed upon by all parties present.
 The facility and/or parents must comply with these conditions immediately.
 A follow-up meeting will be scheduled within 3 weeks to discuss progress.
 Should either party (facility or parent) feel as though the other is not complying, all services may be terminated immediately.
 In the event that there is progress and all parties are still moving forward in the interest of the child, a third meeting will be set up to either ratify any behavior plan or decide that the problem has been resolved.

-Should the problem persist after 3 meeting, it is most likely inevitable that other arrangements should be made for care of the child.
+Should the problem persist after 3 meetings, it is most likely inevitable that other arrangements should be made for care of the child.
 This is an extremely rare occurrence as we understand that all children are wonderful but can sometimes react to environmental factors, etc. that may affect their emotions and/or behavior.
 We will ALWAYS give the child the benefit of the doubt and will do our best to work cooperatively to help in any way.

 Should you feel, at any time, that you would like to discuss any behavior or developmental aspect of your child’s progress at school, we will arrange for a private meeting with the staff for you.
 We have an open door policy and promise to accommodate all such requests.